-Then for $h<1$, we have the optimal order error estimate
+Then, for $h<1$, we have the optimal order error estimate

-\end{Corollary} {\bf Proof.} In order to prove (\ref{error2}), we will use Theorem \ref{main2}.
-To this end, we will estimate each of terms of the right hand side of (\ref{KB2}).
-We start with initial conditions.
-By the standard finite element interpolation error estimates (\cite{AH2009, BS, Ciarlet}) we have
+\end{Corollary} {\bf Proof.} To prove (\ref{error2}), we will use Theorem \ref{main2} and estimate each of the terms on the right-hand side of (\ref{KB2}).
+We start with the initial conditions.
+Let us define elements $u_0^h=\Pi^hu_0$, $v_0^h=\Pi^hv_0$, $\theta_0^h=\Pi^h\theta_0$ as finite element interpolants of $u_0$, $v_0$ and $\theta_0$, respectively (see \cite{Ciarlet}, (2.3.29)) By the standard finite element interpolation error estimates (\cite{AH2009, BS, Ciarlet}) we have the following